 BIO AND ARTISTS STATEMENT

 Born in Williamsport, Pennsylvania in 1968, Tom Mazzullo earned a BFA from Tyler School of Art in Philadelphia in 1990, and an MFA from Syracuse University in 1993.
 Specializing in the medium of silverpoint drawing, he has exhibited in competitions, in curated museum shows, and in professional and experimental galleries all over the United States.
 Recent exhibitions include metalpoint showcases at the Lauren Rogers Museum in Laurel, Mississippi, at Didier-Aaron in New York and at the National Arts Club in New York, where his entry was featured in the Drawing magazine review of the exhibition.
 His artworks are in many public and private collections, including the Arkansas Art Center in Little Rock, the Everson Museum of Art in Syracuse, New York, and the Telfair Museum of Art in Savannah, Georgia.
 He is the co-author with Susan Schwalb of Silverpoint and Metalpoint Drawing: A Complete Guide to the Medium, published in 2019 by Routledge/Focal Press.
-He has been a visiting artist and lecturer all over the country, and served on the faculty at Hamilton College in Clinton, New York and also at The University of Denver.
-Tom currently teaches drawing at the Art Students League of Denver in Colorado.
+He has been a visiting artist and lecturer all over the country, and served on the faculty at Hamilton College in Clinton, New York, at The University of Denver, and has taught drawing at the Art Students League of Denver in Colorado.

 "All of my work is done from observation, and each drawing is a record of the struggle to understand something about the specific object sitting in front of me.
-I pick subjects based on what they look like, with no concern for what others may want to see, and I spread out the work over a series of dozens of drawings of similar subjects.
-Silverpoint is the main tool I use while drawing because it demands exact, patient work to produce anything good, and it offers a connection with those artists who first turned to the natural world to inform their work.
-I have always worked very simply in metalpoint by preparing medium-weight, hot-pressed paper with two thin coats of tinted casein, then working first in a light copper sketch, followed by cross-hatching in silver, starting over if any mistakes are made, and stopping when time runs out."
+I pick subjects based on appearance and the obscure references they may kindle in my visual and literary memory.
+Silverpoint is the main tool I use while drawing because it demands patience to produce anything good, and it offers a connection with those artists who first turned to the natural world to inform their work.
+I take inspiration from the more peculiar graphic work of the European Renaissance, such as the fantasies of Bracelli, Jamnitzer, and Leonardo."

 MORE ABOUT SILVERPOINT